aszymik/phylogenetic-pipeline/README.md

 make
 ```

+All Python packages that have to be installed with `conda` are listed in `conda_requirements.txt` and can be installed using `conda create -n env --file package-list.txt`

-All the Python packages required are listed in `requirements.txt` and can be installed using `pip install -r requirements.txt`.
+All other Python packages are listed in `requirements.txt` and can be installed using `pip install -r requirements.txt`.

 ## Running the pipeline